 Window model and controller

-These types are only available for the System-UI:
+These types are only available for the System UI:

 A proxy model for the ApplicationManager singleton

-© 2018 Pelagicore AG.
-Documentation contributions included herein are the copyrights of their respective owners.
+© 2023 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd. in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.